roseengineering/csgstep/README.md

 <code>Solid.<b>fuse</b>(self, solid)</code>
 Fuse this solid with the given Solid object.
 The openCASCADE BRepAlgoAPI\_Fuse function is used to perform the fusion.
 **solid** the Solid object to merge with
 **returns** a new Solid object

+<code>Solid.<b>union</b>(self, *solids)</code>
+Union this solid with the given Solid objects.
+More than one Solid object can be passed as arguments for unioning.
+The openCASCADE BOPAlgo\_MakerVolume function is used to perform the union.
+***solids** the Solid objects to merge with
+**returns** a new Solid object

 <code>Solid.<b>compound</b>(self, *solids)</code>
 Create a compound shape with this solid and the given Solid objects.
-More than one Solid objects can be passed as arguments for compounding.
+More than one Solid object can be passed as arguments for compounding.
 The method creates a openCASCADE TopoDS\_Compound shape from the shapes.
 ***solids** the Solid objects to compound with
 **returns** a new Solid object with the TopoDS\_Compound shape